-This study showed that verapamil (voltage-dependent calcium channel antagonist type L) decreased clonic and tonic seizures from dichlorvos in mice is probably the main mechanism anti-convulsant related to block calcium channels and reduce calcium flow within neurons.
-Of course that this could be generalized to humans rather than question and anti-convulsant effects of calcium channel antagonists in humans further investigation is needed.
+This study showed that Amlodipine (voltage-dependent calcium channel antagonist type L) decreased clonic and tonic seizures from Permethrin in mice are probably the main mechanism anti-convulsant related to block calcium channels and reduce calcium flow within neurons.
+Of course, this could be generalized to humans rather than question and anti-convulsant effects of calcium channel antagonists in humans, further investigation is needed.